 Spain is an amazing country in itself.
 There’s so much to see here, and the relaxed attitude is so different from anywhere else I’ve lived.
 I think Spanish food is highly underrated, and any place where wine and beer are cheaper than soda is winning already.

 Also, Spain is in Europe.
 Obviously.
-This means it’s within easy travel distance, and you have the entire summer to go wherever you like.
+This means it’s within easy travel distance of a ton of places, and you have the entire summer to go wherever you like.
 You can earn extra money tutoring during the year and travel or go home for the summer.

 Europe also isn’t the easiest place for non-EU citizens to live.
 There are lots of working holiday programs around, but then you need to find your own job.
 This way you already have a job and technically a support network through your school before you go so there’s a lot less stress!